Alben W. Barkley: Split with Roosevelt

 In April 1943 a confidential analysis by Isaiah Berlin of the Senate Foreign Relations Committee for the British Foreign Office described Barkley as "a Democratic party 'wheelhorse' who will pull the Administration wagon through thick and thin.
 Although he is the Majority Leader in the Senate, he is not an adroit negotiator, but a loyal supporter of the President come hell or high water."

 Tension developed between Roosevelt and Barkley during the war, however.
 In 1943, Roosevelt refused to appoint Barkley to a vacancy on the Supreme Court, and Barkley criticized the War Production Board for awarding contracts for the production of war-related materials to large companies rather than small businesses.
 Their most notable clash occurred in February 1944 when Roosevelt requested that Congress approve tax increases to generate over $10 billion in revenue for the war.
 Barkley and the Senate Finance Committee negotiated a bill containing only $2.3 billion in tax increases.
 Feeling the measure was insufficient, Roosevelt convened the "Big Four" on February 21 and told them he would veto it.
-They urged him not to do so, assuring him that the bill they had drafted was the best one that they could pass.
+They urged him not to do so, assuring him the bill they had drafted was the best one they could pass.
 Roosevelt vetoed the bill the next day, marking the first time a U.S. president vetoed a revenue bill.

 When Barkley entered the Senate chamber on February 23, word had spread that Roosevelt's veto had angered him.
 He announced that he would resign as floor leader and encouraged his legislative colleagues to override the veto.
 He stated that Roosevelt's characterization of the bill as "providing relief not for the needy, but for the greedy" was "a calculated and deliberate assault upon the legislative integrity of every member of the Congress of the United States".
 Roosevelt sent a letter to Barkley insisting he had not intended to impugn Congress' integrity and urging him not to resign.
 The next morning, Barkley resigned and left the Democratic Conference Room; minutes later, the caucus unanimously re-elected him.
 Many members who had seen Barkley as Roosevelt's advocate in Congress now looked upon him as Congress' advocate with Roosevelt.
 Subsequently, Congress overwhelmingly overrode the veto.

 Barkley was among 12 nominated at the 1944 Democratic National Convention to be Roosevelt's running mate in the presidential election that year, receiving six votes.
 Delegates favored replacing Vice President Henry Wallace on their ticket in favor of Barkley, but Roosevelt refused to consider him, telling a July 11 meeting of Democratic leaders that he was too old.
 Instead, he took the recommendation of Democratic National Committee chairman Robert E. Hannegan and chose Harry S. Truman.
 Despite his differences with Roosevelt, Barkley faced no serious challengers in the 1944 Democratic primary and defeated his Republican challenger, Fayette County Commonwealth's Attorney James Park, by a vote of 464,053 to 380,425.